-Studies suggest that by treating some of these external factors individually, CBD might be able to help you get better sleep.
+Studies suggest that by treating some of these external factors individually, you might be able to get better sleep.

 The same article also cited a separate study on CBD’s effect on cortisol levels (a stress hormone).
 That cross study found that there was a decrease in cortisol levels in participants that took 300 mg or 600 mg of CBD.
 The CBD intake also resulted in the participants experiencing sedation.